 My recommendation is not to replace any kind of filling simply for the sake of it.
 A well-designed, intact amalgam filling should be watched and will need replacing only if signs or symptoms warrant this – for example, if there are signs of decay around the filling, chipping or cracking or poorly adapted margins.
 Some may also choose to replace amalgam fillings purely for aesthetic reasons.

-What are the alternatives?
-There are two different alternatives to amalgam fillings: composite fillings (made of resin) and CEREC fillings (made of porcelain).
 For replacing larger fillings, CEREC porcelain is a superior material.
 It is durable, is aesthetically appealing and enjoys a success rate of at least 90 per cent after 10 years.
+CEREC fillings are natural looking, strong and biocompatible and generally last longer than other types of filling materials.